Animation on Fox

-The American TV network Fox Broadcasting Company has aired numerous animated television series.
+The American television network Fox has aired numerous animated television series.
 During the more than thirty-year existence of the network, there have been many successful prime time animated series.
 The first and most famous of these, The Simpsons, was the first such series since the end of The Flintstones in the 1960s.

 History

 1980s

 When the upstart young Fox Broadcasting Company (Fox) was formed in 1986 by Rupert Murdoch, early shows tended to attract low viewership, with the exception of some early ratings successes such as Married... with Children and 21 Jump Street.
 The animation industry had experienced a decline in the 1980s, but later experienced a revival after the success of films made by Disney and Steven Spielberg such as An American Tail, The Land Before Time, Who Framed Roger Rabbit and The Little Mermaid.